-Our board of directors and our stockholders have approved the 2013 Plan.
+We expect our board of directors and stockholders will approve the 2013 Plan prior to completion of this offering.
 The 2013 Plan provides us flexibility with respect to our ability to attract and retain the services of qualified employees, officers, directors, consultants and other service providers upon whose judgment, initiative and efforts the successful conduct and development of our business depends, and to provide additional incentives to such persons to devote their effort and skill to the advancement and betterment of our company, by providing them an opportunity to participate in the ownership of our company and thereby have an interest in its success and increased value.

-We have reserved an aggregate of 4,809,000 shares of our common stock for issuance under the 2013 Plan.
+We have reserved an aggregate of shares of our common stock for issuance under the 2013 Plan.
 This number is subject to adjustment in the event of a recapitalization, stock split, reverse stock split, reclassification, stock dividend or other change in our capital structure.
 To the extent that an award terminates, or expires for any reason, then any shares subject to the award may be used again for new grants.
 However, shares which are (i) not issued or delivered as a result of the net settlement of outstanding SARs or options, (ii) used to pay the exercise price related to outstanding options, (iii) used to pay withholding taxes related to outstanding options or SARs or (iv) repurchased on the open market with the proceeds from an option exercise, will not be available for grant under the 2013 Plan.

-The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2015 (assuming the 2013 Plan becomes effective before such date) through January 1, 2022, by the least of (i) 4% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, or (ii) a number determined by our board of directors that is less than (i).
+The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, from January 1, 2015 (assuming the 2013 Plan becomes effective before such date) through January 1, by the least of (i) 1% of the total number of shares of our common stock outstanding on December 31 of the preceding calendar year, (ii) shares or (iii) a number determined by our board of directors that is less than (i) or (ii).